TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_xcmp_multiple_edges.md

 # External Connections

-- For AM263PX-CC
+- For AM263PX-CC or AM263PX-CC
     - EPWM0_A and EPWM0_B pin can be connected to an oscilloscope to view the waveform.
     - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
     - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.

-- For AM263PX-LP
+- For AM263PX-LP or AM263PX-LP
     - EPWM1_A and EPWM1_B pin can be connected to an oscilloscope to view the waveform.
     - EPWM2_A and EPWM2_B pin can be connected to an oscilloscope to view the waveform.
     - EPWM3_A and EPWM3_B pin can be connected to an oscilloscope to view the waveform.

-## AM263PX-CC
+## AM263PX-CC or AM263PX-CC
-When using AM263PX-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263PX-CC or AM263PX-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Capture waveform on HSEC Pin 49 for epwm0_A
 - Capture waveform on HSEC Pin 51 for epwm0_B
 - Capture waveform on HSEC Pin 53 for epwm1_A